Recuperate In Comfort and Privacy

 Even though a spouse or good friend may be waiting to assist you at home, it is not always possible for them to have the ability or the know how to provide all of the meticulous attention you will need after surgery.
 Add to that navigating the long drive home, steep stairs, rambunctious small children, and even fidgety pets can keep you from resting peacefully at the time you need it most.
-Emory Aesthetic Center is close, quiet, and designed with only one thing in mind – your personalized recovery experience.
+Emory Aesthetic Center is close, quiet, and designed with only one thing in mind: your personalized recovery experience.

 Your Recovery, Your Choice

-Every patient who chooses Emory Aesthetic Center has the chance to recuperate in one of our comfortable, private with 24 recovery suites.
-This option is perfect for those coming from out of town, those who will not have help after surgery, or just do not want to "tough out" the first post-surgical night at home.
+Every patient who chooses Emory Aesthetic Center has the chance to recuperate in one of our comfortable, private recovery suites.
+This option is perfect for those coming from out of town, those who will not have help after surgery, or those who do not want to "tough out" the first post-surgical night at home.
 The morning after your surgery, our aesthetic professionals will check on your healing progress.
 Finally, your nurse will make sure you are fully prepared to continue healing at home before reviewing the post-op instructions one last time prior to discharge.